 School

-• José Joel Alicea is an Associate Professor of Law and Co-Director of the Law School’s Project on Constitutional Originalism and the Catholic Intellectual Tradition.
-He has also served as a Visiting Professor at Notre Dame Law School.
+José Joel Alicea is an Associate Professor of Law and Director of the Law School’s Center for the Constitution and the Catholic Intellectual Tradition.
+He has also served as a Visiting Professor at Duke Law School and Notre Dame Law School.
 Prior to joining the Catholic Law faculty, Professor Alicea practiced law for several years at the law firm of Cooper & Kirk, PLLC, where he specialized in constitutional litigation.
 He previously served as a law clerk for Justice Samuel A. Alito Jr., on the United States Supreme Court and for Judge Diarmuid F. O'Scannlain on the United States Court of Appeals for the Ninth Circuit.

 Professor Alicea’s scholarship has focused on constitutional theory.
 His scholarship has appeared, or is forthcoming, in the Yale Law Journal, the Virginia Law Review, and the Notre Dame Law Review, among other publications.
 He has also been active in public debates about constitutional law, publishing essays in journals such as City Journal and National Affairs.